 The Expected Family Contribution (EFC) is the portion of your family’s income and assets that you’ll be expected to spend in any given year before financial aid kicks in.
-Essentially, financial aid will only cover the costs leftover above and beyond your EFC.
+Essentially, financial aid will only cover the cost of attending college beyond your EFC.

-While it makes no sense to try and make less money to receive more financial aid, it does make sense to make sure your child’s savings accounts are titled properly.
-For example, 20 percent of the assets in accounts owned by the child (such as UGMA or UTMA accounts) are expected to be used annually toward college costs.
-However, only 5.64 percent of the assets held in a parent’s name are expected to be used.
+While it makes no sense to try to make less money to receive more financial aid, it does make sense to make sure your child’s savings accounts are titled properly.
+For example, 20% of the assets in accounts owned by the child, such as The Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) accounts, are expected to be used annually toward college costs.
+However, a max of only 5.64% of the assets held in a parent’s name is expected to be used.
 Even better, none of the assets owned by a grandparent are expected to be used for the child (since there is no place to designate this on the FAFSA form).

-Unlike retirement assets, which most people will slowly deplete over 20-40 years, you can expect to use up your college savings account over a 2-4 year window.
-This means, that unlike your retirement account, you don’t have the freedom to ride out a temporary hiccup in the investment markets.
+Unlike retirement assets, which most people will slowly deplete over 20 to 40 years, you can expect to use up your college savings account over a much shorter window of two to four years.
+This means that, unlike with your retirement account, you don’t have the freedom to ride out a temporary hiccup in the investment markets.

-While higher risk investments may be acceptable when you have a decade or more left until the money is needed, as you get closer to actually needing to withdraw funds, you should consider moving towards less volatile assets.
-The recent introduction of aged-based accounts in Section 529 plans has made this process automatic and is a great option for parents who have limited time or investment knowledge.
+While higher-risk investments may be acceptable when you have a decade or more left until you need the money, as you get closer to actually needing to withdraw funds, consider moving towards less-volatile assets.
+Age-based accounts in Section 529 plans automate this process, making them a great option for parents who have limited time or investment knowledge.

 Some of the most generous tax benefits available to middle-class America are meant for college planning.
 These benefits, which may either come in the form of a tax deduction or tax credit, can save you thousands of dollars for paying college tuition or funding your state’s Section 529 account.